twinklehandaa/MachineLearningAlgo/README.md

 * K-means clustering is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.

 ## 10. Hierarchial Clustering
+* Hierarchical clustering builds a hierarchy of clusters by either merging similar clusters (agglomerative) or splitting existing clusters (divisive).

 ## 11. Principle Component Analysis (PCA)
 ## 12. Backpropagation
 ## 13. Performance Measure